Frost-Wing/osdev/CONTRIBUTING.md

 - Write clear and concise commit messages.

+- Do not use plain inline assembly in C source file, create a function check the kernel architecture and run instructions based on it

 ## Issues and Bug Reports

 If you find a bug or want to propose an enhancement, please open an issue on the GitHub issue tracker.
 When reporting a bug, include as much detail as possible, such as the steps to reproduce, expected behavior, and the actual behavior.